Ron Anderson (basketball, born 1989)

-Ron Anderson, Jr. (born September 12, 1989) is American professional basketball player who formerly played for ABBR Opale Sud of the Championnat de France de basketball de Nationale masculine 1 (NM1), the third tier of French basketball.
+Ron Anderson Jr. (born September 12, 1989) is an American professional basketball player who formerly played for ABBR Opale Sud of the Championnat de France de basketball de Nationale masculine 1 (NM1), the third tier of French basketball.
 He is the son of former NBA player Ron Anderson.

 High school career

 Anderson attended McCallie School in Chattanooga, Tennessee.
 As a senior, he averaged 15.1 points, 11.6 rebounds and 2.8 blocks per game while helping the Blue Tornadoes to a school-record 24–5 overall mark and an appearance in the semifinals of the Division II State Tournament.

 College career

 South Florida

 In 2009, Anderson transferred to South Florida and subsequently sat out the 2009–10 season due to NCAA transfer rules.

 In his redshirted junior season, his 6.4 rebounds and 2.4 offensive rebounds was 14th and 10th in the BIG EAST respectively.
 He was also fifth on the team in scoring at 7.0 points per game.

 In his senior season, he played 36 games, averaging 6.9 points, 5.5 rebounds and 1.1 assists per game.